 E-path 1

-E1 in Sweden – an overview
+E1 in Sweden – the trail in brief

-The ferry between Grenå and Halmstad, operated by StenaLine, currently runs once a day and does not accommodate pedestrians due to traffic issues in Halmstad harbor.
+The ferry between Grenaa and Halmstad, operated by Stena Line, runs only once per day and currently does not accept hikers due to traffic issues in the Port of Halmstad.

-Hallandsleden (Halmstad – Simlångsdalen – Lindome/Blåvättnerna)
+Hallandsleden (Halmstad – Simlångsdalen – Lindome/Blåvattnerna)

 Distance: 218 km

-Tip: Learn more about Hallandsleden
+Tip: Read more about Hallandsleden (opens in new tab)

-Trail maps and books: Hallandsleden’s map planning tool, Vandra Hallandsleden (Calazo Publishing), Norra Halland 1:50,000 (Calazo Publishing), Södra Halland 1:50,000 (Calazo Publishing), Södra Göteborg 1:50,000 (Calazo Publishing) (Note that the books are in swedish) and Naturkartan
+Hallandsleden route planning tool, Vandra Hallandsleden (Calazo), Norra Halland 1:50,000 (Calazo), Södra Halland 1:50,000 (Calazo), Södra Göteborg 1:50,000 (Calazo), Naturkartan

 Bohusleden (Lindome/Blåvättnerna – Skatås)

-A small portion of Bohusleden is part of the E1 trail, running from the county border with Halland in the south to Gothenburg, where it leaves Bohusleden at Skatås.
-This section of the trail takes you through deep forests, meadows, fields, and along beautiful lakes.
-It also brings you close to the scenic surroundings of Gunnebo Castle.
-Parts of this trail are included in the Signature trail Göteborg.
+This section of the trail takes you through deep forests, meadows and farmland, and along beautiful lakes.
+The trail also passes close to the scenic surroundings of Gunnebo House and Gardens.
+Parts of this section are included in Signature trail Göteborg.

 Distance: 30 km

-Tip: Learn more about Bohusleden
+Tip: Read more about Bohusleden (opens in new tab)

-Trail maps and books: Bohusleden’s map planning tool, Naturkartan
+Trail maps and books:

 STF accommodation nearby: STF Stigbergsliden Hostel Göteborg, STF Wendelsberg Hotel & Hostel Göteborg